 When a child’s parents weren’t successful, a lack of soft skills often contributed to their failures, which means they aren’t able to teach their child skills they didn’t possess.
 In 2018, LinkedIn published a Learning in the Workplace report that states, “Training for soft skills is the #1 priority for talent development in 2018.”

 I would say it is the #1 priority for the foreseeable future.
 I sometimes wonder how big a role this plays in the widening gap between the economic classes.
 Have we missed a key ingredient that would help people move beyond the poverty of their youth?

 I know a lot of successful people whose families were poor when they were children.
 All of them have great social and emotional learning skills.
 Research shows this idea might be on the right track.
 When compared to control groups, students who learn soft skills experience improved outcomes.
 Sadly, soft skills are not taught in most schools; even fewer colleges teach these critical skills.

 What can we do about this?
-In a tight labor market, awareness that increasing an employee’s soft skills can transform a mediocre employee into a rising star is valuable information.
+In a tight labor market, an awareness that increasing an employee’s soft skills can transform a mediocre employee into a rising star is valuable information.
 These skills not only transform individuals, they can transform teams into cohesive groups with far less discord than teams that lack social and emotional skills experience.
 Given the cost of hiring and firing, even in a good labor market, teaching your employees skills that increase their value to the organization has merits.